New Construction Technology Planning

 Technology Planning During Design Phase

 The best time to plan technology infrastructure is before construction begins.
-Nio Tech works with architects, contractors, and building owners during the design phase to integrate technology seamlessly into new buildings.
 Proper planning eliminates expensive retrofits, reduces installation costs, and ensures infrastructure supports future systems.
-Whether you’re building luxury residential, office towers, or mixed-use developments, we design infrastructure that makes your building market-competitive and future-proof.

-- Cost Savings – Installing infrastructure during construction is 50-70% cheaper than retrofitting after completion
+Installing infrastructure during construction is 50-70% cheaper than retrofitting after completion.
+Conduit during rough-in costs $1-3 per linear foot vs. $5-8 after.

-- Quality – Proper installation practices during construction avoid cutting corners or compromises
+Proper installation practices during construction avoid cutting corners or compromises.
+No retrofitting through finished walls means cleaner, better-performing systems.

-- Market Advantage – Buildings with modern infrastructure command premium prices and lease rates
+Buildings with modern infrastructure command premium prices and lease rates.
+Technology-ready buildings sell faster and rent at higher rates.

-- Construction Timeline – Planned infrastructure doesn’t delay construction; unplanned retrofits do
+Planned infrastructure doesn't delay construction; unplanned retrofits do.
+Our specifications integrate cleanly with the GC's schedule.

 Pre-Wiring and Infrastructure Planning